 Oh, yes, those two years I tutored.
 30.

 There does, however, come a point in one’s life where you really should make an effort to settle into something.
 I have the burning need to create something all my own.
 To contribute in some way, something, that is wholly mine.
-This drive most recently led me to a year of nursing school, then on to work for a non-profit as an Executive Assistant.
+This drive most recently led me to a year of nursing school where I learned that I would want to be msn vs dnp, then on to work for a non-profit as an Executive Assistant.
 The itch remained unscratched.
 I volunteered at my girls’ school.
 Still itchy.

 Then I really dug down into what remained constant in the day to day of my life.
 When I put aside all the volunteering (which only takes a day of my week), quit my Executive Assistant job, settled back in to my home life, what remained?